Studying for a PhD with the EPSRC CDT in Aerosol Science:

 Yes!
 Available studentship projects are listed on the CDT projects page.
 During the application process you will have the opportunity to meet with several potential supervisors to discuss PhD projects.

 Shortlisting will take place every 3-4 weeks between December and April, or until a full cohort of students has been recruited.
 Shortlisted candidates will be invited to participate in the recruitment and assessment process.
 This includes completing CDT Assessments A & B, discussions with potential supervisors, and a chance to re-confirm your preferred projects.
 After this we will write to you to let you know if we can offer you a studentship.
 You then formally apply via the application system of the home institution of the supervisor of the recruiting project, so that a formal offer can be made.
-We aim to match all candidates with supervisors for final recruitment by the end of March/April although some recruitment may inevitably carry on into early summer.
+We aim to match all candidates with supervisors for final recruitment by the end of March/April although some recruitment often continues into the summer.

-13. What EDI considerations are in place during the recruitment process?
+14. What inclusivity considerations are in place during the recruitment process?
+Can I request reasonable adjustments due to disability?

 The CDT is committed to furthering issues of equality, diversity and inclusion and we are keen to attract individuals from a diverse range of backgrounds.
 We recognise the benefits of recruiting a diverse group of students to the Aerosol Science CDT and strive to avoid any conscious or unconscious bias in our recruitment.